 Verizon Wireless granted recommendation to operate in west Molokai

 West Side residents may receive a much needed boost in wireless coverage sometime in the coming year.
 During a meeting July 25 Molokai Planning Commission (MPC) recommended approval of a Special Use Permit requested by the nation’s largest wireless company in order to set up new antennas in Maunaloa.

 Verizon Wireless representative Eric Kaneshiro said the company plans to replace a 50-foot light pole with a 50-foot steel pole.
 It will attach 12 antennas to the pole and build a 1,650 square ft. equipment shelter nearby.
+The antennas may be tested using an antenna test chamber prior to their installation.
 An emergency generator will be placed in the shelter.
 It will also relocate the existing light at the 50-feet level down to 31-feet.